evelyn-mendes/Projects-java/Projetos-Pequenos/src/com/evelyn/projects/calculadora/README.md

 ## 📖 About

-This application stores two numbers, and with them, you can perform some arithmetic operations.
-It was made using the `java language` and the IDE `vscode`.
+This application stores two numbers, and with them, you can perform some mathematics operations.
+It was made using the language `Java` and the `VSCODE` IDE.

 <br>

 ## 📚 Installation Instruction

-## 📋 Prerequisites
+### 📋 Prerequisites

 - [JDK 21.0.2](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html).